soukouna94/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3-twofiles : This script displays the contents of /etc/passwd and /etc/hosts.
 4-lastlines : This script displays the last 10 lines of /etc/passwd.
 5-firstlines : This script displays the first 10 lines of /etc/passwd.
+6-third_line : This script displays the third line of the file iacta.